-Financial and Other Benefit Support for Upcoming Training Year rindicial and office benefit support for opeoning framing re , Annual Stipend/Salary for Full-time Interns \$40,0 00 Annual Stipend/Salary for Half-time Interns NA Program provides access to medical insurance for intern?
-Yes No If access to medical insurance is provided: Trainee contribution to cost required?
-Yes No o Coverage of family member(s) available?
-Yes No Coverage of legally married partner available?
-Yes No Coverage of domestic partner available?
-Yes No Hours of Annual Paid Personal Time Off (PTO and/or Vacation) Hours of Annual Paid Sick Leave 5 In the event of medical conditions and/or family needs that require extended leave, does the program allow reasonable unpaid leave to interns/residents in excess of personal time off and sick leave?
-Yes No Other Benefits (please describe) \
+Financial and Other Benefit Support for Upcoming Training Year

+Annual Stipend/Salary for Full-time Interns \$40,000 Annual Stipend/Salary for Half-time Interns N/A Program provides access to medical insurance for intern?
+Yes No If acce If access to medical insurance is provided: 0 Trainee contribution to cost required?
+Yes No 0 Coverage of family member(s) available?
+Yes No 0 Coverage of legally married partner available?
+Yes No 0 Coverage of domestic partner available?
+Yes No Hours of Anr nual Paid Personal Time Off (PTO and/or Vacation) 7 5 Hours of Anr nual Paid Sick Leave 37 .5 In the event of medical conditions and/or family needs that require extended leave, does the program allow reasonable unpaid leave to interns/residents in excess of personal time off and sick leave?
+Yes No Other Benef its (please describe) N/ A